wolfman616/BalloonTip/README.md

 # BalloonTip
 Configurable Balloon-Tip in AHKL
 Shows at coords provided, for duration provided.
-Creates a smaller bubble when no title provided. allows underloading call by omitting the title and/or isExistGui.
+Creates a smaller bubble when no title provided. allows underloading call by omitting the title and/or isExistGui and coords.

 <img width="130" alt="Clipboarder 2022 11 14" src="https://user-images.githubusercontent.com/62726599/201686956-e493cafc-194f-424a-b4a7-0a01aa44239e.png">